MicroMidi/NUX-MIDI-Footswitch/README.md

 For the Heltec OLED version you need to install the Heltec board software and the Heltec ESP32 Dev-Board library (https://github.com/HelTecAutomation/Heltec_ESP32).
 Everything you need to know about this task can be found here: https://heltec-automation-docs.readthedocs.io/en/latest/esp32/quick_start.html
 Please make sure that you use the most recent version of the board software and the corresponding heltec library!

+The generic ESP32 variant with an external OLED display leverages the brilliant ThingPulse library for OLED displays (https://github.com/ThingPulse/esp8266-oled-ssd1306) that needs to be incorporated with the Arduino library manager.
+Please make sure that you have installed the most recent board software for your ESP32 module!

 # Hardware requirements
 To build the seven segment footswitch hardware on your own you really do not need many components: Mandatory is an ESP32 microcontroller with two push buttons for effect-switching.
 Optional is a LED 7-segement display with 8 resistors for each LED-segment.
 Another optional LED connected with a resistor to the ESP32 indicates a button-press-event by toggling on/off.
 Power supply can be implemented by an USB-cable or an external battery module.